KarthikMalli/karthikmalli.github.io/README.md

 ## Language Technology

 - Project Contributor, [New NLP For Kannada](https://newnlp.princeton.edu/language/kannada), Center for Digital Humanities at Princeton University.
 The project aims to develop NLP models for Classical Kannada by using medieval Kannada inscriptions as a corpus.
+The project was shelved after a brief run.

 ## Speaking Opportunities